 - Dangerous Work Environment – environmental conditions that can make working on a scaffolding dangerous include working in inclement weather (rain, sleet, or snow that could lead to a fall) or working with harmful materials (such as toxic gases)

 Scaffolding-Related Accidents in New York City

-At Kramer, Dillof, Livingston & Moore (KDLM) we are familiar with New York’s Labor Law 240, also known as the scaffold law, that is designed to keep construction workers safe in scaffold-related and fall-related accidents and have represented many injured construction workers to obtain the maximum amount of compensation for medical expenses, lost wages, and disability because of scaffolding-related accidents.
+At Kramer, Dillof, Livingston & Moore (KDLM) we are familiar with New York’s Labor Law 240, also known as the scaffold law, which is designed to keep construction workers safe in scaffold-related and fall-related accidents and has represented many injured construction workers to obtain the maximum amount of compensation for medical expenses, lost wages, and disability because of scaffolding-related accidents.

 If you have been injured in a scaffolding-related accident, our New York personal injury lawyers will work hard to ensure that all applicable parties – builders, sub-contractors and anyone else who may have played a role in the injury – are held accountable.
 Contact KDLM at (212) 618-6800 or fill out this online form to schedule a free consultation.